sinsys/conway-game-of-life/README.md

 This is a 100% vanilla representation code challenge using Svelte and TypeScript.

 ## Rules
-- Any live cell with fewer than two live neighbours dies (referred to as underpopulation or exposure[1]).
+- Any live cell with fewer than two live neighbours dies (referred to as underpopulation or exposure).
 - Any live cell with more than three live neighbours dies (referred to as overpopulation or overcrowding).
 - Any live cell with two or three live neighbours lives, unchanged, to the next generation.
 - Any dead cell with exactly three live neighbours will come to life.